d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

          legend=['unigram', 'bigram', 'trigram'])
 ```

-The graph is quite exciting for a number of reasons.
+This figure is quite exciting for a number of reasons.
 First, beyond unigram words, sequences of words also appear to be following Zipf's law, albeit with a smaller exponent $\alpha$ in :eqref:`eq_zipf_law`, depending on the sequence length.
 Second, the number of distinct $n$-grams is not that large.
 This gives us hope that there is quite a lot of structure in language.
 Third, many $n$-grams occur very rarely, which makes Laplace smoothing rather unsuitable for language modeling.
 Instead, we will use deep learning based models.